 - 1 On the Home tab, select Program > Calculate Sensitivities.
-A new program opens. - 2 In the Variants section, select parameterEstimates.
-This variant contains previously estimated parameter values and initial conditions for the drug. - In the Doses section, select interval\dose.
-This repeat dose applies 30 mg of the drug every 4 days starting at day 7 for a total of five times. - 4 In the States To Log section, select [Tumor Growth Model].tumor\weight only.
+A new program opens. - 2 In the Variants section of the Model step (a setup step) of the program, select parameterEstimates.
+This variant contains previously estimated parameter values and initial conditions for the drug. - In the Doses section, select interval_dose.
+This repeat dose applies 30 mg of the drug every 4 days starting at day 7 for a total of five times. - 4 In the States To Log section, select [Tumor Growth Model].tumor weight only.

-Tip The context menus of the Variants, Doses and States To Log tables contain options to add the corresponding model components and show the details of these components in the Model Builder app.
+Tip The context menu of the table contains options to add species, parameters, or compartments, and lets you make selections.
 Access the context menu by right-clicking the table.

-In the Simulation step (an execution step), by default, the normalization method is set to Full (full dedimensionalization), meaning that the app fully normalize the sensitivities so that they can be compared to each other.
-For details, see Normalization.
+- In the Simulation step (an execution step), by default, the normalization method is set to Full (full dedimensionalization), meaning that the app fully normalize the sensitivities so that they can be compared to each other.
+For details, see Normalization. - Tip You can run every program execution step separately.

-Use the default stop time (40).

-Tip You can run every program execution step separately.
 An execution step includes the run button next to the name the step.
 Running an individual step is especially helpful if the program contains multiple steps and you want to see the intermediate results from a particular step.
 By doing so, you can make adjustments as needed before running the next step or the whole program.
-To run the whole program, click the Run button on the Home tab.

-In the Sensitivities to Compute section, right-click anywhere in the table and select Add All Constant Parameters.
-Clear ke because it is defined as a function of the Central volume and Cl\Central, which is already an input.
+To run the whole program, click the Run button on the Home tab. - In the Sensitivities to Compute section, right-click anywhere in the table and select Add All Constant Parameters.
+Clear ke because it is defined as a function of the Central volume and Cl_Central, which is already an input.
 Click the last empty row and type tumor.
-Then select [Tumor Growth Model].tumor\weight from the list.
-The tumor\weight species is then added as the output.
+Then select [Tumor Growth Model].tumor_weight from the list.
+The tumor_weight species is then added as the output.